-For MCQs, if not done online, optical marking should be used to enable computation and question analysis.
+MCQ's shall be marked electronically on the Examsoft platform and subjected to item analysis.
 For short notes and essays, model answers should be provided and used as the basis for marking and feedback to students.
 Several examiners should be available, but one examiner should mark the same question for all students for consistency.
 Double marking is encouraged.
 For Objective Structured Clinical Examination (OSCE) stations and short cases, properly designed checklists and rating scales should be used.
 Several examiners should be available.
 Each OSCE station should be assigned to one examiner.